Aspects and Elements of Course Design and Development

 Multimedia – when used properly, multimedia can enhance learning and become a key aspect of the course.
 Before implementing multimedia, aks how it will enhance the learning.
 Never use technology simply for the sake of technology.

 Syllabus – every course should have a syllabus.
 If a course is offered both on-ground and online, the syllabus should be the same except for any activities unique to the delivery mode.

 Weekly or topic overviews – overviews should let the student know what is coming or expected in the week or topic.
 Overviews should grab the attention of the student and let them know why it's important.

 If Option 2 is selected, a checklist should be used to help determine what resources are needed for this effort.

 - Make sure everyone involved in the development process understands the latest date that all course materials should be ready in the LMS.

 - Ensure course developers are aware of the wide assortment of job aids available on the ID&T website.

-- Outcomes of the meeting
+- Outcomes of the initial planning meeting

 - Agreement on the ID&T resources required to support the course development effort.